 Data Hosting and Storage

 Jeto services and data are hosted in Amazon Web Services (AWS) facilities (us-east-1) in the USA.

-All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACLs) that prevent unauthorized requests getting to our internal network.
+All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACLs) that prevent unauthorized requests from getting to our internal network.

-Data Storage, Backups and Retention
+Data Storage, Backups, and Retention

 The Jeto application databases are stored on Amazon AWS Relational Database Service (Amazon RDS), ensuring great performance and resizable capacity.

-Physical and software security environment for Amazon servers is described on Amazon AWS' Website.
+The physical and software security environment for Amazon servers is described on Amazon AWS' Website.
 All data is also backed up on a daily basis and is retained for a period of 35 days.